ECE 4760: Laboratory 3

 The paddle position will be controlled by an analog input.
 There will be a time limit to the game.
 Display will be on an 320x240 TFT LCD, with

 The balls will follow standard billards-type dynamics, with zero friction between balls.
-An example of billard dynamics is shown here and slower.
+An example of billard dynamics is shown below.

-The sound will be produced through the Vref output using a DMA channel.
+The sound must be produced through the Vref output using a DMA channel.